Auto Loan Payments in Mississippi

-When a person has auto debt, the amount of their monthly payments can have big impacts on their financial life.
-It can impact how able their monthly budget is to adjust to sudden changed circumstances and how vulnerable they are to falling behind on their bills and debt payments.
+When a person has auto debt, the number of their monthly payments can have big impact on their financial life.
+It can impact how able their monthly budget is to adjust to suddenly changed circumstances and how vulnerable they are to falling behind on their bills and debt payments.

 Why is Mississippi substantially higher up on the monthly payment list than it is on the loan amount list?
 It appears that interest rates in the state play a substantial role in this.